top of page

 People in our church meet together in Home Groups and we run confirmation courses.

-We have a strong choral tradition in the parish and if you want to sing in our church choir, do have a look at our music pages.
+We have a strong choral tradition in the parish.
+If you would like to sing in our church choir, do have a look at the music section of our website.
 Good quality music helps us to worship God and we value what music has to offer us in a variety of services.

 You can read more in these leaflets: